Definition

 EU Parliament Publishes Study on Climate and Environment Impacts of 2028–2034 MFF Proposals

 The European Parliament has published a strategic assessment of the proposed 2028–2034 EU budget, evaluating its capacity to meet long-term climate and biodiversity objectives.
-Businesses should anticipate stricter environmental performance criteria and enhanced tracking methodologies for EU-funded initiatives, shaping the investment landscape for the next decade.
+Businesses should anticipate stricter environmental performance criteria and enhanced tracking methodologies for EU-funded initiatives, signaling a long-term shift toward more rigorous sustainability-linked financing.

 European Parliament Blocks Delegated Regulation on Permanent Carbon Removals Certification Methodologies